Join us for a great day in the Dales

 Stop and take a look at how Yorkshire stone walls were built.
 Do you know what a ‘smoot’ is?

 In the next door field live our alpacas.
 These animals arrived in August 2013.
 Named Titus and Bertie they commemorate the close links between the Roberts family and Salts Mill World Heritage Site near Bradford.

 You’ll go past the trout raceway – so have a look and see how many fish you can see!
 Then as you dodge past the hens and guinea fowl cross the bridge to take a look at how we make our own green electricity.

 Running up the hill you’ll soon reach the water garden where more of our red squirrels live.
 Just before the butterfly garden is a pond where more giant rainbow trout live.
-Throw them some food and watch the feeding frenzy make the water boil!

 Keep on going up the hill until you discover the source of Sikes Beck, a magical spring where water gushes out of the hillside – the source of all life at Kilnsey.

 On the way back down, you’ll see baby trout in the top raceways.
 What is a fingerling – and how many live in this section?
 Then you can explore the Kilnsey Park nature reserve, famous for its rare orchids and other wild flowers (May and June is a great time to see the rare Lady’s Slipper orchid).

 Don’t forget to call into the honey bee house at the bottom of the hill!
 Learn about bees and why they are so important to us.
 There is a special glass sided observation hive so you can see inside a real hive!
 Try and spot the queen bee!